dllyj86/weather_api/README.md

 ### scripts folder

-It keeps scripts that are run by AWS CodeDeploy.
-They are stop.sh, clean.sh, startup.sh.
+It keeps scripts (clean, stop, startup) that are run by AWS CodeDeploy.

 local_maven_build_and_run.bat and sh are for building and running the application in local.